 - Plan all your meals ahead, including breakfast if you have guests sleeping over

-- Make not one but two grocery lists: one for non-perishable items, and one for perishable ones.
+- Make not one but two grocery lists: one for non-perishable items, one for perishable ones

 - Buy and stock up the non-perishable items early.
 It’ll be easier to make them fit in your cupboards if you have decluttered your pantry first.

 - Pre-order the items that are likely to be popular at Christmas.
 You don’t want to be left with turkeys twice or three times the size you need for your party.

 - Buy the perishable items a few days before

 - Start prepping as much food as you can on the days that lead to the party: baking and freezing cakes, chopping vegetables, etc. Again make sure you have adequate space in your fridge and freezer beforehand.

 As far as presents are concerned, make a list and set a budget for each person you are planning to give a present to.
 If you struggle with ideas, ask for wish lists.
 Think of vouchers and experiences in case your guests have limited place in their suitcases.